ParasArya289/Nand2Tetris/Project 1/README.md

 ![Xor Gate ciruit diagram](Circuit%20Diagrams/xor.png)

 ## Or 8 Way
-Or gate built using combination of Not, And, Or Gate.
+Or gate built using combination of 7 Or Gate.

 ![Or 8 Way  ciruit diagram](Circuit%20Diagrams/or8.png)